 Kenya is the perfect place for first-time safari goers – because the land is so flat and open, it’s easy to enjoy 360-degree views and spot game throughout the year.
 Roads are well-maintained and English is widely spoken throughout the country.
 Long-standing conservation projects in Kenya also means that animals are generally plentiful and in good condition.
 Special relationships between tribal landowners, the government, conservationists, and safari operators mean that the needs of humans, nature, and agriculture are carefully balanced.

-Subscribe to my blog to read my upcoming articles on Kenya including Safari Packing Tips, Weekend in Nairobi, and specifics on Masai Mara, Mt.
+Subscribe to my blog to read my upcoming articles on Kenya including Safari Packing Tips, Weekend in Nairobi, and specifics on Maasai Mara, Mt.
 Kenya, and the Laikipia Reserve.

 Need help planning your Bucket-list Trip?